 Benton Lake is a popular hunting and wildlife viewing area north of Great Falls.
-The wetland attracts hundreds of thousands of birds in yearly migration and also serves as important summer breeding grounds.
+The wetland attracts hundreds of thousands of birds in yearly migration and also serves as an important summer breeding ground.
 Managed by the U.S. Fish and Wildlife Service, the refuge is struggling with invasive species and a build-up of selenium – a mineral that can lead to birth defects in birds.

-In a recent draft management plan for the refuge, the Fish and Wildlife Service sought to drain the refuge, but came under pressure from Tester, Baucus and Montana sportsmen’s organizations who said that proper management of the refuge’s water level could address the selenium issue while preserving the bird refuge for future generations.
+In a recent draft management plan for the refuge, the Fish and Wildlife Service sought to drain the refuge but came under pressure from Tester, Baucus, and Montana sportsmen’s organizations who said that proper management of the refuge’s water level could address the selenium issue while preserving the bird refuge for future generations.

-Tester and Baucus said that Fish and Wildlife Service will now work with local stakeholders on a long-term solution for the refuge.
+Tester and Baucus said that the Fish and Wildlife Service will now work with local stakeholders on a long-term solution for the refuge.